devopsdays/devopsdays-web/content/events/2019-austin/welcome.md

 Save the date!
 ===

-DevOpsDays will be returning to Austin May 2nd - 3rd 2019 for the **eigth year**.
+DevOpsDays will be returning to Austin May 2nd - 3rd 2019 for the **eighth year**.
 We'll be adding dates for talk proposals, sponsorships, and registration in the Winter of 2018.